RedstoneMedia/SussyLauncher/README.md

 The use of the rust Programming language is import because of its zero cost abstractions 🚀🚀❌💱💹💰. \
 This means the Launcher is blazing fast 🚀💨 and is Memory safe 🚀🔒💾.

-It uses svelte for the frontend 💻, wich is obviusly the best web framework/compiler 👍. \
+It uses svelte for the frontend 💻, which is obviously the best web framework/compiler 👍. \
-Apart from using Rust 🚀 with Webassembly 🌐🔨.
+Apart from using Rust 🚀 with WebAssembly 🌐🔨.

 Download it [here](https://github.com/RedstoneMedia/SussyLauncher/releases) 🔽 \
 Either use the installer, or just open the exe (This will create new files at the exe location ‼😲)